Massachusetts Restraining Order Lawyers

 To be successful, you must show the court that the evidence does not support the order or that it is not in the best interests of justice.

 Are you facing a restraining order in Massachusetts?
-If so, you need an experienced Worcester divorce attorney to help you fight it.
+If so, you need an experienced Massachusetts divorce attorney to help you fight it.
 Our attorneys have years of experience handling restraining order cases, and we know what it takes to win.
 We will work tirelessly to protect your rights and get the order dismissed.

 Potential Provisions in a Restraining Order in Massachusetts